LSE Students' Union: Grimshaw Club

 Founded in 1923, the Grimshaw Club is one of the oldest and most controversial student societies in the UK.
 The Grimshaw Club has been described by many as a secret society, however the Club has maintained that it is now fully open and transparent.
 It is affiliated with the Department of International Relations, yet its membership is open to all students of LSE.
 Every term, the Grimshaw Club hosts a multitude of high-level speakers, politicians, and ambassadors on the LSE campus and organises trips to embassies and other places in and around London.
 It also organises special Student Delegations for its members to visit and conduct research in hard-to-access places around the world, including Lebanon, Israel/Palestine, Ukraine, Iran, and Serbia.
 Its members have also represented the society at international conferences in New York, Berlin, and Shanghai.
 In 1971, the Grimshaw Club, together with F. S. Northedge, co-founded the peer-reviewed Millennium: Journal of International Studies which publishes articles on international relations three times a year.
 The Grimshaw Club is also one of the founding members of the Politeϊa Community, an international network of student societies which organises annual conferences to debate issues of global governance.

 In 2016, the Grimshaw Club brought US Ambassador Matthew Barzun and Sir Lockwood Smith (High Commissioner of New Zealand) to the LSE for a student lecture.
 However, the society has also had several more controversial figures speak before such as Benazir Bhutto or Chen Yonglin.
 In March 2013, only a month after North Korea had exerted a new wave of threats and tested some of its nuclear weapons, Grimshaw was caught in a maelstrom over a BBC Panorama documentary on North Korea, filmed inside the DPRK.
-The 'academic trip' caused international media attention, because an undercover BBC journalist, accompanied by a film crew, was posing as a doctoral student.
+The 2academic trip2 caused international media attention, because an undercover BBC journalist, accompanied by a film crew, was posing as a doctoral student.
 There was a heated debate on if this had unreasonably put the students' lives in jeopardy had the reporter been exposed.
 Whether the LSESU or LSE themselves had sanctioned the reporter going undercover remains unclear.
 There was also fear of reprisals from North Korean agents, and a discussion on if the Panorama episode should be broadcast at all, which it, eventually, did.
 In 2007, David Irving had been in negotiations to speak at LSE, before he was invited to speak at the Oxford Union which led to national outcry.